mayurmwagh/ONCDEC-B20/Readme.md

 Deployments: Deployments are used to manage your pods in k8s
 StatefullSets: Stateful Sets are use to deploy a application which are dependent
 DaemonSets: DaemonSets are used to ensure that a replica of pod is running on each and every node
+Congfigmaps: It stores a variables
+Secrets: It stores variables in encoded form

 # commands